 Because the Transceivers transmit continuously when Transmit Rate is set to 0 (whether or not they have data to send) they use radio frequency spectrum unnecessarily.
-Therefore, in point-to-point operation, Transmit Rate 0 should be used only as a diagnostic tool and not for normal operation.
+Therefore, Transmit Rate 0 should be used only as a diagnostic tool and not for normal operation.